Luzifer/mercedes-byocar-exporter/README.md

 # Luzifer / mercedes-byocar-exporter

+> [!WARNING]
+> Mercedes announced to discontinue BYOCar end of August 2023.
+There might be a follow-up product announced but until then this repo will go into archive mode.
+Maybe it will be revived when there is a suitable replacement delivering the same data.

 This repository contains an Prometheus & InfluxDB exporter for the Mercedes Benz "Bring Your Own Car" (BYOCAR) API products.

 Features: